haocheng-liao/jerry-profolio/content/post/getting-started/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: Personal reading summary
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Welcome 👋 I am reading some interest books about consulting, internet,and investment.
+Here I will post some personal summary and book review.

 # Summary for listings and search engines
 summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.